15 Best Places To Travel Alone in the US

 Philadelphia is a culturally rich city with a lot of activity.
 It also offers many attractive destinations that will keep you occupied for the entirety of the trip.
 You can start off your day by visiting the Independence National History Park to find the famous Liberty Bell.
 When you’re done run up the famous Rocky steps while singing Eye of the Tiger out loud, this will take you to the Philadelphia Museum of Art.
 Take a stroll through the museum and browse through the amazing collections of exhibits made by different local artists.
 At the end of the day head down to a restaurant to enjoy the famous cheesesteak (or two).
 Read this Philadelphia Solo Travel Guide

 If you are just looking for a long walk on a beach you should head down to Myrtle Beach, California.
 It is a quite 1.2-mile long radius with nothing more than the sand and the sand.
 There are some restaurants and food trucks nearby but you will have to head down to the Boardwalk for a bite.
 If you are done with some much-needed soul searching and silently walks of solitude head down to The Bowery which is a famous hot-spot for its nightlife.
 The bars are usually open till late night which makes them perfect for bar-hopping with the friends you just made at the beach.

 7. Washington, DC

 If you ever find yourself alone in Washington D.C with nothing to do, don’t worry!
-The city has lot of attractions within its compact limits.
+The city has a lot of attractions within its compact limits.
 There are tons of museums here that you can explore.
 Some of them are free, and some of them charge a nominal fee.
-If you find yourself fascinated with history visit the National Museum of American History which consist of a large number of exhibits showcasing American culture throughout the years.
+If you find yourself fascinated with history visit the National Museum of American History which consists of a large number of exhibits showcasing American culture throughout the years.
 If you are into art visit the American Art Museum or the National Portrait Gallery which will take you through the works of many talented artists around the country.

 Check out: Best Beaches near Washington DC